LBCamden/lbcamden-frontend/README.md

 ![Tests](https://github.com/LBCamden/lbcamden-frontend/actions/workflows/tests.yml/badge.svg?branch=main) ![NPM Version](https://img.shields.io/npm/v/lbcamden-frontend) [![Storybook](https://cdn.jsdelivr.net/gh/storybookjs/brand@main/badge/badge-storybook.svg)](https://main--645a25e00de84a612195c9a5.chromatic.com/)

-LBCamden Frontend contains the code needed to start building a user interface for Camden platforms and services.
+LBCamden Frontend contains the code you need to start building a user interface for Camden platforms and services.

-It utilises components from the [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend), and extends these with components via customisations developed for Camden specific implementations.
+It uses components from the [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend), and extends these with components via customisations developed for Camden specific implementations.

 > [!TIP]
 > LBCamden Frontend is best used in conjunction with the guidance included in the [LBCamden Design System documentation](https://zeroheight.com/4c170debc).

-LBCamden Frontend is currently in Beta while the governance processes for contribution and usage is defined.
+LBCamden Frontend is currently in beta while the governance processes for contribution and usage are defined.
 More information is available on the [Before you start](https://zeroheight.com/4c170debc/v/latest/p/22c3a6-before-you-start) design system page.

 ## Developing applications with LBCamden Frontend
-To start implementing LBCamden Frontend into a project, read the [Get started for developers documentation](https://zeroheight.com/4c170debc/p/718aa5-get-started-for-developers) within the Design System documentation.
+To start implementing LBCamden Frontend into a project, read [Get started for developers](https://zeroheight.com/4c170debc/p/718aa5-get-started-for-developers) within the Design System documentation.
 This includes instructions about how to install the LBCamden Frontend package and the suggested routes for integration.

 ## Extending or customising LBCamden Frontend
 To extend or customise LBCamden Frontend, start by cloning this [repository](https://github.com/LBCamden/lbcamden-frontend), and then use `npm i` to install all dependencies.